0827moon/Adaptive-Crawler/README.md

 ================

 This Twitter Adaptive Crawler is based on the correlation between the traffic pattern of Hashtags.
+An enhanced version can be found from anther project [CETRE](https://github.com/0827moon/CETRe)

 The full details are avaible through:
 [Xinyue Wang, Laurissa Tokarchuk, Félix Cuadrado, and Stefan Poslad.
 2013.
 Exploiting hashtags for adaptive microblog crawling.
 In Proceedings of the 2013 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM '13).
 DOI=10.1145/2492517.2492624!](http://dl.acm.org/citation.cfm?id=2492517.2492624)